Dynamics Over Landscape: The Emergence of Linear Separability via Spectral Alignment in Contrastive Learning: Details of Numerical Experiments and Extra Results

-The comparison of optimization processes with and without neural network training in 2D and 3D is shown, with the data distribution presented in (a) and (l).
-A 4-layer fully connected neural network was used in this experiment, demonstrating that the same behavior is observed even with different neural network architectures.
+The initial data distributions are shown in panels (a) and (l).
 The color of each point corresponds to its respective cluster.
-Rows 2 and 5 illustrate optimization with neural network training, starting from a random initial embedding and progressively revealing the clustering structure over iterations.
-Rows 3 and 6 show the optimization process using vanilla gradient descent without neural network training.
-Over time, the distribution converges to a uniformly dispersed arrangement, disregarding the clustering structure of the input data.
+Rows 1 and 3 show the optimization with neural network training, starting from a random initial embedding and progressively revealing the clustering structure over time.
+In contrast, rows 2 and 4 display the optimization with vanilla gradient descent, where the feature distribution gradually converges to a uniform arrangement, disregarding the clustering structure present in the input data.